-The student should prepare a full proposal (1" margin, font size 12, single space) in the NIH, NSF or USDA style (see Appendix 9) within six weeks after approval of the preproposal.
-The Major Professor will help with the budget and only to the extent of style, but not content.
-Along with written permission from the Major Professor, the final proposal should be submitted to the Graduate Program Coordinator for distribution to the Advisory Committee, which has two weeks to evaluate.
-If approved with no more than one dissenting vote, the student will then defend the proposal in a departmental seminar followed by an oral examination by the Advisory Committee.
+The student should prepare a full proposal (1" margin, font size 12, single space) using a format consistent with USDA and NIH formatting (see Appendix 6 for recommended proposal guidelines) within six weeks after approval of the preproposal.
+The Major Professor is permitted to provide guidance to the student on development of the budget and on proper formatting but may not contribute to the content.
+Along with written permission from the Major Professor, the final proposal should be submitted to the Graduate Program Coordinator for distribution to the Examining

+Committee, which has two weeks to evaluate the proposal document.
+The student will then defend the proposal in a departmental seminar followed by an oral examination by the Examining Committee (described in next subsection).